satpalsr/sdk/docs/server.hytopia.simulation.md

 </td><td>

 Enables or disables debug rendering for the simulation.
-When enabled, all colliders and rigid bodies will be rendered in the world.
+When enabled, all colliders, rigid body and raycast outlines will be rendered in the world.
 Do not enable this in production.
-In large worlds this can cause noticable lag and RTT spikes.
+In large worlds enabling this can cause noticable lag and RTT spikes.

 </td></tr>